iangalvez/jcheno21.github.io/lecture4.md

 <br>

-* Let's say I want a code that will do the following:
+* Let's say I want a program that will output the following:
 ```
 How many times do you want to be greeted?
 3
 Hello
 Hello
 Hello
 ```
-* We could write the following:
+* We could write plenty of if-statments:
 ```cpp
 cout << "How many times do you want to be greeted> ";
 int nTimes;